Estádio Nacional 12 de Julho: Stadium details

 The stadium also has a running track, and track events are sometimes held at the stadium.

 History

 The stadium was built around the 1920s as a football field.
 The building was opened in 1950.
 It was the first football stadium in the nation.
 The stadium was formerly named Estádio Sarmento Rodrigues.
 It was renovated in 2002 and expanded in 2003.

 The Taça Nacional de São Tomé e Príncipe (Santomean Cup) is played here annually.
-The most recent final was in 2018, when FC Porto Real beat UDRA 2–1.
-The São Tomé and Príncipe Super Cup is also played here, with the most recent match in 2017 being FC Porto Real against UDRA.
-The score was 1-1 (4-3 penalties).

 Some continental football competitions were played at the stadium including the 2013 CAF Confederation Cup with CD Guadalupe and the 2014 CAF Champions League.
 Since Sporting Praia Cruz withdrew, the 2016 edition was not played here.